 Have you discovered the pasta salad in a jar trend yet?
 If so, you’re going to want to add this recipe to your rotation.
 If not, do yourself a favor and make this one to bring in for lunches this week.
 Once you do, it will become a staple on your weekly lunch menu!
 After you make this pasta salad in a jar, please feel free to share the recipe with family and friends on Facebook, Pinterest, Instagram, and Twitter!

 Make the dressing by combining the pesto, Italian seasoning, kosher salt, olive oil, lemon juice, and apple cider vinegar in a small bowl.
 Divide the cooked pasta evenly between two jars and layer the sliced, grilled (or roasted) zucchini over the pasta.
-Pour pesto mixture evenly between the jars and top with cubes of Cabot Tomato Basil Cheddar Cheese (or Cabot Extra Sharp Cheddar Cheese).
+Pour pesto mixture evenly between the jars and top with cubes of Cabot Extra Sharp Cheddar Cheese or your favorite Cabot cheese.

 Store in the refrigerator until ready to serve.
 Before enjoying, allow jars to come to room temperature and shake well to coat pasta.
 This keeps fresh for an entire week, giving you two delicious, healthy lunches.
 Now you just have to figure out what you’re eating for lunch on the other days!
 We’ll help you out!
 For another healthy lunch option that’s full of flavor, try our Southwest Chopped Salad!